LeBulbasaur/pokemon-type-predict/README.md

 # Project Description

+This project was created as part of my self-learning journey in AI, based on the book 'Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow' by Aurélien Géron.
 This project contains a script for training an AI model.
 It includes data processing, model building, and training implementation.

 # Dependencies